 With great connections to EC1 and all the city has to offer, Clerkenwell has an innovative and creative vibe that fashion companies will love.
 The studio of the late, great fashion designer Alexander McQueen is in Clerkenwell, not to mention numerous pop-ups and design festivals that take place throughout the year.
 Vintage fashion is popular here and the next big thing is often showcased at Clerkenwell Design Week.

 Sound like where you need to move your fashion business?
-Clerkenwell is one of Workspace’s most dense locations with brand-new Ink Rooms, Exmouth House, The Record Hall and Clerkenwell Workshops all available.
+Clerkenwell is one of Workspace’s most dense locations with brand-new Ink Rooms, Exmouth House, The Record Hall, Mare Street Studios and Clerkenwell Workshops all available.

 Leafy north London gives fashion companies a little more breathing room, but still allows access to the hustle and bustle of central London when needs be.
 If that wasn’t enough to convince you, Workspace has not one, not two, but three clothing brands based in this area at Workspace ScreenWorks.
 Check out what Albam Clothing, Three Graces London, and Les Animaux have to offer.